 The medium-term target of the Upstream Gas group is to grow our direct ownership of gas to 2,000 PJ.
 Over the past year, AGL acquired interests in the Gloucester Basin and successfully completed the takeover of Sydney Gas Limited, expanding our equity gas footprint in New South Wales.

-AGL's approach to Corporate
+AGL's approach to Corporate Governance

-This Statement explains how AGL conforms with the ASX Corporate Governance and Recommendations - 2nd Edition' (referred to as either ASX Principles or Recommendations) issued in August 2007.
+This Statement explains how AGL conforms with the ASX Corporate Governance Council's 'Corporate Governance Principles and Recommendations - 2nd Edition' (referred to as either ASX Principles or Recommendations) issued in August 2007.